-When you prepare your last will and testament, you are creating a roadmap of who should get what from your estate.
+When you prepare your online Will, you are creating a roadmap of who should get what from your estate.
 You decide who gets things like your house, money, and, or sentimental objects.
 Also, you direct someone to pay all of your debts and funeral expenses and to administer your Will.
-This person is called the "executor."
+This person is called the “executor.”

 Reasons for no Compensation

 Perhaps you know someone who served as the executor for an estate and did not get paid.
 The refusal to accept payment is likely that person’s individual decision.

 For example, in a small family situation, where the husband is the executor of the wife’s estate, he may not take a fee since the Will bequeaths him the remaining assets.

 Who Can Be the Executor?